Johnson Vows New UK Virus Tracing Strategy Will Be Ready By June - UrduPoint

 Johnson Vows New UK Virus Tracing Strategy Will Be Ready By June

-The government is under pressure to get the recruits in place to operate alongside a smartphone tracing app to allow large-scale testing and tracing tactics to start next month.
+The government is under pressure to get the recruits in place to operate alongside a smartphone tracing app, that it hopes will allow large-scale testing and tracing tactics to start next month.

 "We have growing confidence that we will have a test, track and trace operation that will be world-beating and... it will be in place by June 1," Johnson told parliament.

-Britain's official coronavirus death toll is at least 41,000, with almost 10,000 dead in care homes in England and Wales alone, according to an update from the Office for National Statistics released on Tuesday.
+Britain's official coronavirus death toll has reached at least 41,000, with almost 10,000 dead in care homes in England and Wales alone, according to an update from the Office for National Statistics released on Tuesday.

-The government's official rolling daily count of fatalities, which is less comprehensive, stands at 35,341.
+The government's official rolling count of fatalities, which is less comprehensive as it only includes people who tested positive for COVID-19, stands at 35,704, with 363 more added to Wednesday.

 By both measures, the figures are the highest in Europe and second only to the United States in the global rankings.